Fares – Effective April 3, 2017:

 A. No, you must present your Reduced Fare ID to ride for a reduced fare.

-Youths between the ages of 5-18 are eligible for the Youth Fare.
-Youths do not have to complete a form or get an ID, but they do have to show a high school ID or a picture ID which lists their birth date when they pay their fare.
+Youth between the ages of 5-18 are eligible for the Youth Fare.
+Youth do not have to complete a form or get an ID, but they may have to show a high school ID or a picture ID which lists their birth date when they pay their fare.